TooTallNate/node-wav/README.md

 __NOTE__: At the moment, this will only be for subchunks __before__ the `"data"` chunk.
 This isn't always the case - some applications will write these chunks at the end of the file!

+The `Reader` class accepts a WAV audio file written to it and outputs the raw audio data with the WAV header stripped (most of the time, PCM audio data will be output, depending on the `audioFormat` property).

+A `"format"` event gets emitted after the WAV header has been parsed.

+### Writer()

 The `Writer` class accepts raw audio data written to it (only PCM audio data is currently supported), and outputs a WAV file with a valid WAVE header at the